ujjwal-kr/ujjwal-kr/README.md

-- 📫 You can mail me at epicujjwal@protonmail.com, follow me on [Twitter](https://twitter.com/epicujjwal), [LinkedIn](https://www.linkedin.com/in/ujjwal-kumar-057b511b1).
+- 📫 You can mail me at epicujjwal@protonmail.com, follow me on [Twitter](https://twitter.com/epicujjwal) or [LinkedIn](https://www.linkedin.com/in/epicujjwal).
 Will soon reach back to you.